Are you looking for a way to add and customize admin columns in WordPress?

 Why Add Admin Columns in WordPress?

-That’s when admin columns come in handy.
+That’s where custom admin columns come in.

-Let’s look at how you can add and customize admin columns in WordPress.
+With that being said, let’s see how you can add and customize admin columns in WordPress.

 If you’d prefer written instructions, just keep reading.

 The easiest way to add more columns in the admin area is by using Admin Columns.
 This free plugin allows you to add custom columns and even edit the built-in admin columns.

 First, you’ll need to install and activate the Admin Columns plugin on your website.
 For more details, please see our guide on how to install a WordPress plugin.

 Upon activation, head over to Settings » Admin Columns to configure the plugin.